radubach/shor_eecs298/README.md

 # Shor's Algorithm – Group Project

-This repository is for our group project on **Shor’s Algorithm** for our quantum computing class.
+This repository is for our group project on **Shor’s Algorithm** for our quantum computing class EECS298.
 We'll use this space to share code, collaborate, and track our progress.

 ---